 Escaich composes works in many genres and forms, including opera, symphonic and chamber music.
 His catalogue numbers over 100 works which, with their lyrical, rich harmonies and rhythmic energy, have attracted a wide audience.
 Drawing from the French line of composition of Ravel, Messiaen and Dutilleux, and imbued with references from contemporary, jazz, popular and spiritual music, the distinctive sound-world of Escaich’s music is anchored by an obsessive rhythmic drive and compelling architecture.
 Escaich’s works are performed by leading orchestras in Europe and North America and by musicians such as Lisa Batiashvili, François Leleux, Andris Nelsons, Alain Altinoglu, Louis Langrée, Semyon Bychkov, Paavo Järvi, Alan Gilbert, Emmanuelle Bertrand and Paul Meyer.

 Major works in Escaich’s catalogue include Chaconne for orchestra; oratorio Le Dernier Évangile; and a double concerto for violin and cello, Miroir d’ombres.
 His first opera Claude, on a libretto by Robert Badinter after Victor Hugo's Claude Gueux, was premiered at the Opéra de Lyon in March 2013 to great acclaim, soon followed by a second full-length opera, Shirine, premiered at the Opéra de Lyon in May 2022.
-His chamber opera, Point d’orgue, received its commissioned premieres by Opéra National de Bordeaux and Opéra-Théâtre de Saint-Étienne in 2022.
-Recent new works include a Flute Concerto premiered by Joséphine Olech and the Rotterdam Philharmonic, a Piano Concerto (Études symphoniques) for Seong-Jin Cho and the Czech Philharmonic Orchestra, and a Cello Concerto (Les Chants de l’aube) for Gautier Capuçon, co-commissioned by Gewandhaus zu Leipzig and Boston Symphony Orchestra.
+His chamber opera, Point d’orgue, received its commissioned premieres by Opéra National de Bordeaux and Opéra Théâtre de Saint-Étienne in 2022.
+Recent new works include a Violin Concerto (Au-delà du rêve) for Renaud Capuçon premiered by the Munich Philharmonic, a Piano Concerto (Études symphoniques) for Seong-Jin Cho and the Czech Philharmonic, and a Cello Concerto (Les Chants de l’Aube) for Gautier Capuçon co-commissioned by Gewandhaus zu Leipzig and the Boston Symphony Orchestra.

 Works for organ are an important feature of Escaich’s music and they are performed by organists around the world, including solo and chamber works, three concerti, and the symphonic poem La Barque solaire for organ and orchestra.
 Escaich’s Organ Concerto No.1 was selected as a highlight of the organ concerto repertoire in Gramophone: “His concerto exploits the full sonic and colour ranges of orchestra and organ in this thrilling three-movement work, the second movement rising to an awe-inspiring climax only topped by the shattering coda of the finale.”
-In 2022 Escaich made his debut with the Vienna Philharmonic and has also appeared as soloist with the Berlin Philharmonic, Philadelphia Orchestra, Orchestre de Paris, Orchestre National de France, Royal Philharmonic Orchestra, Seattle Symphony, Cincinnati Symphony, and Concerto Budapest.
+Escaich made his debut with the Vienna Philharmonic in 2022 and has also appeared as soloist with the Berlin Philharmonic, Philadelphia Orchestra, Orchestre de Paris, Orchestre National de France, Royal Philharmonic Orchestra, Seattle Symphony, Cincinnati Symphony, and Concerto Budapest.
 Escaich was Organist and Composer in Residence at the Dresdner Philharmonie in the 2022/23 season.

-Many of Escaich’s works have been recorded by Accord/Universal and Indésens.
+Many of Escaich’s works have been recorded by Accord/Universal.
 His 2011 release Les Nuits hallucinées crowned his residency with the Orchestre National de Lyon and received numerous distinctions, including a ‘Choc de l’année’ from Classica magazine as an outstanding release of the year.
 The first production of Claude was released on DVD (BelAir Classiques).
 Other releases include Baroque Song on Sony Classical, Aria with Richard Galliano, Fusion with the Ellipsos Saxophone Quartet and Cris with the Orchestre Philharmonique de Radio France.

 Thierry Escaich is represented by Intermusica.

-2023/24 season / 800 words.
+2024/25 season / 926 words.
 Not to be altered without permission.